A Simple Way to Reuse Water for Porch Flowers

 Maintaining the Water

-Over time, the water in the container may become cloudier from soil and debris.
+Over time, the water in the container may accumulate sediment and soil, which will make the water murky.

 I also check the soil in each pot and rewater the flowers once the soil is close to dry, making sure they always have enough moisture.